muflone/watchpage/README.md

 processed, results will be saved in the `output` directory and the differences will be printed in the stdout.

+Launching again the previous command you **will not** get any results as there will not be further changes after the previous run.
+The saved items will be stored in the directory specified in the `results` argument.

+Adding `--dump` you can observe the returned values but the changes will not be saved.

 # Configuration file

 A configuration file is a YAML specification file with the following values: